How to Create Database and User MySQL Database on RHEL 7

 mysql> create database Bangkit;

-Next you can see what databases are on this MySQL server:
+Next, you can see what databases are on this MySQL server:

 mysql> show databases;

-Or maybe you don't need the database, you can delete it by:
+When a database is no longer needed, you can permanently remove it with the drop database command, Or maybe you don't need the database, you can delete it by:

 mysql> drop database Bangkit;